 Rights-based mechanisms allocate rights to a fishery, such as to individual fishers, companies or associations, typically with an aim to avoid exceeding optimal catch levels, but the concept is also of relevance to meeting bycatch mitigation objectives.
 Dolphin Mortality Limits under the Agreement on the International Dophin Conservation Problem for tuna purse seine vessels in the Eastern Pacific Ocean setting on dolphins to catch large yellowfin tunas are an example (Joseph 1994, Hall 1998, Gjertsen et al 2010, Hannesson 2010, Segerson 2010).
 They have also been proposed by harbor porpoise bycatch in the New England gillnet fishery (Bisack and Sutinen 2006).
 Transferable bycatch rights, unlike individual transferable quotas for target species, have nothing to do with incentives to maximize the value of the catch or maximize the cost of taking it, and instead are more akin to quotas intended to limit the emission of harmful substances such as sulfur dioxide (Hanneson 2010).
 An overall bycatch quota limits the overall catch and is then allocated to individuals or to states and then to individuals.
 Transferable bycatch quotas help minimize the losses and are helpful when there are skill differences among vessel captains and crews in avoiding bycatch mortality.
 Captains better skilled at avoiding bycatch would be willing to buy bycatch quotas from less skilled captains at a price the latter would find acceptable, allowing the purchaser to harvest greater catches of tunas or swordfish for given levels of dolphin mortality.
-Tradable bycatch rights lead to cost-effectiveness, because vessels that reduce bycatch at higher cost can trade for quota from lower cost vessels, satisfying the equi-marginal principle.
-When bycatch is a rare event or a purely random process, individual quotas become problematic and a common or group quota or insurance program may be preferred (Hannesson 2010, Holland 2010, Segerson 2010).
-Species with highly variable and uncertain bycatch rates may face quota markets subject to high price variability and may inefficiently allocate quota.
+When bycatch is a rare event or a purely random process, individual quotas become problematic and a common or group quota may be preferred (Hannesson 2010, Segerson 2010).
 Issues arise as to individual or group quotas, transferability or limits on it, duration and divisibility of quota, whether to specify by area and individual species or groups of species (DMLs for example pertain to four species of dolphins), and other factors.
-In transboundary international fisheries, bycatch rights entail two rights, not one as in national programs.
-There is a right to exclusive bycatch, as with national programs, but there is a new right, the right of access to national Exclusive Economic Zones reflecting the sovereignty of individual states or to fish on the high seas under the auspices of a Regional Fishery Management Organization.